-Here’s an interview I did when I was writing for GI…
+Here are some interviews I did when I was writing for GI (along with a few sound-bites)…

 …and I also did one with Liam O’Flynn and Andy Irvine.
 Andy’s webmistress later e-mailed me and asked if she could put it on his website, so of course I said Yes.
 Here it is.